sourque/louis/README.md

                    +--------------------------------------------+
 ```

-> There is no kernelspace component, which means `louis` is more susceptible to resource exhaustion and execution manipulation.
+> There is no kernelspace component (other than the eBPF data-gathering code), which means `louis` is more susceptible to resource exhaustion and various types of executable manipulation.
 However, if that happens, you'll probably know about it.

 ## Installation